 In many cases, temporary orders are already in place before a final hearing.
 There is a common (and founded) belief that judges tend to preserve those orders by memorializing them into their final ruling.
 However, this is not always what is best for a child.

 Judges often have predispositions to certain types of issues – for instance, many judges are ardently opposed to lifting geographic restrictions to allow one parent to move further away, even when that is not what is best for a child.
 When a child’s best interests require us to get beyond judicial predispositions, a jury trial may be the way to go.

 In any event, a jury trial is a serious commitment, and not something that should ever be requested lightly.
 Our firm will counsel clients on the costs, benefits and propriety associated with requesting a jury trial.
-At trial, we pride ourselves on our ability to connect with jurors in a way that is both relatable and compelling, making clear to them why they are needed to make decisions regarding what is best for our clients’ children.
+At trial, we pride ourselves on our ability to connect with jurors in a way that is as compelling as it is sincere, making clear to them why they are needed to make decisions regarding what is best for our clients’ children.